-Fergal Dowling is a composer of electroacoustic and instrumental music.
+Fergal Dowling is a founder member and artistic director of Dublin Sound Lab.
+Fergal is a composer working mostly in the area of mixed instrumental and electronic music.
 He studied composition at Trinity College Dublin and, with the assistance of the Elizabeth Maconchy Composition Fellowship awarded by the Arts Council of Ireland, he completed a PhD in composition at the University of York in 2006.
 Many of his works make use of computer-mediated performance strategies to combine 'live' electronic parts with instrumental or vocal forces.
 His fixed media compositions often use ‘granular spatialisation’ to render multichannel works.
 His works have been presented in concert and as installations in Ireland, England, Germany, Sweden, Canada, the USA, Spain, Portugal, Brazil and Japan and he has performed his own computer-based interactive music with various groups including Ex-Machina (Bra), Concorde (Ire), Ensemble Chimera (Eng), Projektgruppe Neue Musik Bremen (Ger), Electro Acoustic Revue (Ire), Grup XXI (Esp), notes inégales (Eng) and Dublin Sound Lab (Ire).

 Gráinne Mulvey studied music with Eric Sweeney at Waterford Regional Technical College, Hormoz Farhat at Trinity College Dublin and Agustín Fernández at Queen's University, Belfast.
 In 1999 she gained a DPhil in Composition at the University of York under Nicola LeFanu.
 She has attended composition courses in Ireland and England, in Schwaz, Austria, with Boguslaw Schaeffer and Marek Choloniewski, and at IRCAM with Kaija Saariaho.
 Gráinne Mulvey is one of the most widely performed Irish composers.
 She has been the recipient of many awards, including the Young Musician of the Future Award and the Macaulay Fellowship.
 Her music has been performed and broadcast internationally.
 She is currently Head of Composition at Dublin Institute of Technology and many of her recent works develop her research interests acoustics, electro-acoustics and live electronics.
-Gráinne has been involved with Dublin Sound Lab on a number of major collaborative and creative projects, including: ReSounding Dublin, Places and Responses, and Music Current 2016.
-Gráinne continues to develop Music Current and other new initiatives.
+Gráinne has been involved with Dublin Sound Lab on a number of collaborative and creative projects, including: ReSounding Dublin, Places and Responses, Music Current 2016, and Perisonic.